W

 Negotiations in which each party walks away from the bargaining table having achieved its goals within the confines of an integrative, or value-creating, bargaining process.
 Win-win strategies are all about increasing your opponent’s satisfaction even as you achieve the outcome you desire.
 (Harvard Program on Negotiation)

-Note: Despite its omnipresence in our culture, I find this concept terribly naive; see Jim Camp's Start With No
+Note: Despite its omnipresence in our culture, I find this concept terribly naive; see Jim Camp's Start With No. I have written on this topic here.

 woman (noun)